 A hearing before an Administrative Law Judge (ALJ) allows you to present your appeal to a new person who will review the facts of your appeal independently and listen to your testimony before making a new and impartial decision.
 An ALJ hearing is usually held by phone or video-teleconference, or in some cases, in person.
 You can also ask the ALJ to make a decision without a hearing, and the ALJ may also issue a decision without holding a hearing if evidence in the hearing record supports a decision that's fully in your favor.

 To get an ALJ hearing, the amount of your case must meet a minimum dollar amount.
-For 2013, the required minimum amount is $140.
+For 2013 and 2014, the required minimum amount is $140.
 The ALJ will decide if your case meets the minimum dollar amount.
 You may be able to combine claims to meet the minimum dollar amount.

 If you have Original Medicare, follow the directions on the "Medicare Reconsideration Notice" you got from the QIC in level 2 to request a hearing before an ALJ.
 You must send your request to the appropriate Office of Medicare Hearings and Appeals (OMHA) Central Operations.
 The address is listed in the QIC's reconsideration notice.